StackExchange/RyuJIT-TailCallBug/README.md

  - `SetWithPriority<T>(key, value, 60, false, CacheItemPriority.Default);`
  - `RawSet(key, value, 60, false, CacheItemPriority.Default);`

 What actually happens is the last method call does not get the `60` (or any matching value) passed in from above.
 Instead it gets *some other value* as seen in the screenshot above.
 It appears to be a consistent shared value per test run, but we cannot readily explain what's getting substituted in here.
+The [tail call](http://blogs.msdn.com/b/davbr/archive/2007/06/20/enter-leave-tailcall-hooks-part-2-tall-tales-of-tail-calls.aspx) is rigged up incorrectly creating what are seemingly random value substitutions here.
+In practice it is more restricted on affected scope but no less severe.
+Take for example a method moving money, or recording the prescription to give a patient and it's easy to see the very severe impact this very, very subtle bug can have.

 Additional Notes
 ---
-We can reproduce this on the following platforms:
+We have reproduced this on the following platforms:
  - Windows 8.1 with VS 2015 RTM, .Net 4.6, IIS 8.5
  - Windows 10 with VS 2015 RTM, .Net 4.6, IIS 10
+ - (we have not deployed to our Server OS installs given the severity, yet)